cmonnom/Answer_DB_and_Web_App/webapp/Answer/WebContent/WEB-INF/view/docs/source/opencase.rst

 Patient Details
 ---------------

 All cases need an **OncoTree Diagnosis** value.
-You can open Oncotree or OncoKB Genie Portal by using the two buttons next to the text field.
+You can open Oncotree or Lookup Portal by using the two buttons next to the text field.

 .. image:: img/opencase/oncotree.png
    :width: 400